-Documentation, reporting, and record-keeping requirements are contained in Appendix A. All projects must quantify carbon stored and submit a Project Report at the end of the 25-year Project Duration.
+Documentation, reporting, and record-keeping requirements are contained in Appendix A. All projects must submit annual monitoring reports on the anniversary of the date of the Third-Party Verification Report.
+All projects must quantify carbon stored and submit a Project Report at the end of the 25-year Project Duration.

-7. Project Commencement
+7. Project Submittal